petterh/textedit/docs/Chapter-11-Wait-a-Moment.md

    SetCursorPos( pt.x, pt.y );
 }
 ```
-This moves the cursor to its current location (i.e., the cursor does not actually move anywhere), forcing a WM{"_"}SETCURSOR message in the process.
-Doing it this way is a lot simpler than synthesizing and dispatching a WM{"_"}SETCURSOR message.
+This moves the cursor to its current location (i.e., the cursor does not actually move anywhere), forcing a WM_SETCURSOR message in the process.
+Doing it this way is a lot simpler than synthesizing and dispatching a WM_SETCURSOR message.

 GetCursorPos and SetCursorPos have changed somewhat during the migration from Win16 to Win32.
 In Win16, these were void functions; in Win32, they each return TRUE for success and FALSE for failure.
 As is its wont, however, Microsoft’s documentation is vague about possible causes of failure.